delta-one/dell-xps-15-9570-debian-linux/README.md

 * `drm.vblankoffdelay=1` -- reduces wakeup events and saves minimal power

 ### Wifi + Bluetooth
-**Note:** The latest firmware-package for the Intel-chip (`firmware-iwlwifi_20190717-2`) unfortunately borks the Wifi to a degree.
-I've got some errors and a drastically reduced upload-speed.
-A solution is described [here](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=940813) (just replace `9000` in the filename with `9260` or whatever chip you are using).
-Renaming the file has solved my Wifi-issues.

 The drivers needed for the Killer 1535-chip are in the `firmware-atheros`-package, which should be installed if you used an image with non-free firmware.
 Bluetooth should be working out of the box.<br>
 While the speed of the Killer-chip was nothing to complain about, I saw a lot of connection drops and switched the chip with an Intel 9260-card.
 The drivers for this card are in the `firmware-iwlwifi`-package.
 If you run the distribution-kernel, you are fine and the new card should then work out of the box.
-If you run a custom kernel, you need to add a couple of modules (see my [my kernel-configs](kernel-config) for details). `config-4.18.0-rc6-pfd1-nouveau-killer-intel` is my last config, which works with both chipsets.
-All future kernel-configs will only work with the Intel-chip.
+If you run a custom kernel, you need to add a couple of modules (see my [my kernel-configs](kernel-config) for details). `config-4.18.0-rc6-pfd1-nouveau-killer-intel` is my last config, which works with both chipsets.<br>
+However, the latest firmware-package available in Debian for the Intel-chip (`firmware-iwlwifi_20190717-2`) unfortunately borks the Wifi completely (Wifi crashes completely + significant speed-loss).
+Fixes mentioned [here](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=940813) provide no more than a short temporary fix, so I went back to the Killer-chip.
+So far the connection seems stable and I haven't had the dropd I had earlier.
+All kernel-configs from 5.4.6 on will work with both the Killer 1535-chip and the Intel 9260-chip.

 ### Power Management
 Dell removed the S3 sleep-state with BIOS 1.3.0.
 If you want to use S3, you need to stay on BIOS 1.2.2.